Seyfor-CSC/ZentivaHackathon2025/Infra Stream/AzureMonitor/student/_Prolog.md

 <!-- Prolog for Azure Monitor Challenges -->

-# 🚀 Prologue - Welcome!

 **[Home](./Readme.md)** - [Next Challenge >](./Challenge-00.md)

-# Introduction
+# 🚀 Welcome to the Azure Monitor Hackathon Challenges!

 Azure Monitor is a comprehensive solution for collecting, analyzing, and acting on telemetry from your cloud and on-premises environments.
 Whether you’re new to Azure or looking to deepen your monitoring skills, these challenges are designed to guide you step-by-step through real-world scenarios using Azure’s monitoring, logging, and visualization tools.